srobo/website/_events/sr2020/competition.md

 ## Schedule

-The 2-day competition will be held on the weekend of Saturday 4th July.
+The two-day competition will be held on the weekend of Saturday 4th July.

 ### Day 1